 Connect on Facebook: Follow the Columbine Hondo Coalition

-The Columbine Hondo WSA contains the headwaters of the Rio Hondo and Red River, both major tributaries of the upper Rio Grande in northern Mexico.
+The Columbine Hondo Wilderness contains the headwaters of the Rio Hondo and Red River, both major tributaries of the upper Rio Grande in northern Mexico.
 The pristine creeks and streams of the Columbine Hondo provide surface water for the downstream agricultural communities of Valdez, Arroyo Hondo, Arroyo Seco, San Cristobal, and Questa.
-Bighorn Sheep in the Columbine Hondo WSAThe lush forests and alpine meadows of the Columbine Hondo are home to abundant Rocky Mountain wildlife, such as mule deer, elk, black bear, and mountain lion.
+The lush forests and alpine meadows of the Columbine Hondo are home to abundant Rocky Mountain wildlife such as mule deer, elk, black bear, and mountain lion.
 Above treeline, New Mexico’s prized herd of bighorn sheep, along with marmots and pica, can be seen in a fragile alpine tundra habitat.

 Learn more about the campaign for Columbine Hondo on the Columbine Hondo Wilderness Coalition site.

 1980: Columbine Hondo designated as a Wilderness Study Area by Congress.

 2008: NM Wild helped form the Columbine Hondo Wilderness Coalition.